 Botanical Heights is bounded on the west by the east side of Vandeventer curving around to the eastern boundary of 39th Street, and south to Interstate 44 at Lafayette.
 Developed from 1880 to 1930 as a mixed use neighborhood, Botanical Heights continues to be home to large distributing and manufacturing businesses, along with small businesses.
 Click here for a map of Botanical Heights.

-Botanical Heights has an active neighborhood association that meets monthly, the fourth Monday of the month at 6:30pm at City Garden Montessori School, located at 1618 Tower Grove Avenue For more information and to get updates from the association, please visit their website.
+Botanical Heights has an active neighborhood association that meets monthly, the fourth Monday of the month at 6:30pm at City Garden Montessori School, located at 1618 Tower Grove Avenue For more information and to get updates from the association, please visit the Botanical Heights Neighborhood Association website.

 PCD organizes an annual Opportunity Around the Corner job fair, which connects residents of Tiffany, Botancial Heights and Forest Park Southeast to jobs within walking distance of their neighborhoods.
 We further support residents through our Community Resource Counseling Program.
 We also completed a neighborhood needs assessment and action plan in 2017, which was completed in collaboration with community stakeholders.
 Following that plan, we continue to facilitate the Botanical Heights Neighborhood Association and neighborhood planning committee meetings.